lpalfrey/rasperf/README.md

 - Kernel optimizations
 - Generally performance optimized for the RPi2

-After installation it should use around 320MB of disk space and 19MB of RAM.
+After installation it should use around 232MB, 18MB of RAM and boot in less than 7 seconds.

 Note that this was built for my requirements.
 I am sharing it just in case anyone else finds it useful.